-Type: Line Maintenance Authorization to perform: Owner (holds at least a sport pilot certificate), LSA Repairman Inspection (only if ELSA), LSA Repairman Maintenance, A&P, Repair Station
+Authorization to perform: Owner (holds at least a sport pilot certificate), LSA Repairman Inspection

+(only if ELSA), LSA Repairman Maintenance, A&P, Repair Station

 Description: Check all fasteners (bolts, screws, rollers, nuts, splint pins, etc.) for corrosion.
 Any corroded fasteners should be replaced.
 Bolts should not be worn and/or bent.
 Key bolts should be checked most thoroughly for cracks between the head and the bolt body.
 These are the bolts at the control bar side and bottom points, the cross tube tensioning cable attach point and the rear cable attachments point on the keel tube.
-If any cracks are observed - REPLACE IMMEDIATELY!
+If any cracks are observed - REPLACE are numbered in increasing order from the tip inward starting from 1.

+IMMEDIATELY!